Tokyo Disneyland to close through mid-March on coronavirus concerns

-TOKYO (Reuters) - Tokyo Disneyland will be closed starting from Saturday through to March 15 amid an outbreak of coronavirus infections in Japan, operator Oriental Land Co Ltd (4661.T) said on Friday.
+TOKYO, Feb 28 (Reuters) - Tokyo Disneyland will be closed starting from Saturday through to March 15 amid an outbreak of coronavirus infections in Japan, operator Oriental Land Co Ltd said on Friday.

 Both Tokyo Disneyland and DisneySea will be closed starting Saturday, the company said.